 Over the past several years, the city of Amsterdam has debated adopting a “resident-only” policy, known as the i-criterion, when it comes to cannabis coffeeshops.
 Similar policies have been introduced in some of the Dutch border cities, such as the city of Maastricht, and have been perceived a success by many.

-A 5-year, 2020 – 2025 plan is in development for Amsterdam, with many hoping that the city This plan includes 88 measures directed at reducing “the wrong kind of tourism” in Amsterdam’s city center.
+A 5-year, 2020 – 2025 plan is in development for Amsterdam, with many hoping that the city will become attractive to a more refined type of tourist as a result.
+This plan includes 88 measures directed at reducing “the wrong kind of tourism” in Amsterdam’s city center.
 Such measures include the possibility of reducing or banning Airbnb rentals in the city center, repurposing buildings formerly utilized by tourists, and reducing the number and hours of coffee shops and prostitution windows operating in the city.

 “The question is whether Amsterdam wants to retain its appeal for so-called cannabis tourists.
 After years of failure to enforce, if it is decided to introduce the residence criterion, it will have to be properly substantiated. . .
 The benefits will be particularly visible in the long term if it is clear abroad that Amsterdam is not a sanctuary for cannabis tourism (not even on the street).”